hark130/keen-risk/slides_raw/06_15-C-Prog_Definitions.rst

 DISCLAIMER
 ========================================

-Memorizing terms, for the sake of memoriziation, is useless.
+Memorizing terms, for the sake of memorization, is useless.

 Meaningful memorization comes with experience.